PramodPatil03/my-portfolio/README.md

-# Simplify
+# Weather

 To run this project on localhost:
 1. Download the code from code->download zip.
-2. Extract the downloaded zip file *simplify* into a known location
+2. Extract the downloaded zip file *weather* into a known location
 3. Open the project folder in VSCode
 4. Download the *Live Server* extension in VSCode if not downloaded
 5. a.
 Open the *index.html* in editor